In this article, you will learn to add Flow Cards to different categories in your Marketplace.

 You have successfully created your Marketplace Deployment.
 You can always add more Categories and Flow Cards to your Marketplace by following this help guide.

 Now you will just have to provide the URL of your Integration Marketplace to your end-users.
-You can add it to the Integrations section inside your app.
+You can get it added to the Integrations section inside your app.